-Current Program Description New Program Description M.Ed. in School Counseling M.Ed. in School Counseling Professional School Counselors (K-12) - To qualify for K-12 institutional endorsement and commonwealth certification, students must complete a 60-credit-hour, competency-based program to include a series of counseling skills courses, including practicums at the elementary schools and secondary schools level, and complete a 600 hour field experience under the supervision of a certified school counselor.
-The program is accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP) and the National Council for Accreditation of Teacher Education (NCATE).
-Professional School Counselors (PreK-12) - To qualify for PreK-12 institutional endorsement and commonwealth certification, students must complete a 60-credit-hour, competency-based program to include a series of counseling skills courses, including practicums at the elementary schools and secondary schools level, and complete a 600 hour field experience under the supervision of a certified school counselor.
-The program is accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP) and the National Council for Accreditation of Teacher Education (NCATE).
+M.Ed. in School Counseling M.E Ed. in School Counseling qualify for K-12 institutional endorsement and commonwealth certification, students must complete a 60-credit-hour, competency-based program to include a series of counseling skills courses, including practicums at the elementary schools and secondary schools level, and complete a 600 hour field experience under the supervision of a certified school counselor.
+The program is accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP) and the National Council for quality and and commonwealth certification, students must complete compression program is a 600 a fessional School Counselors (PreK-12) - To lify for PreK-12 institutional endorsement amonwealth certification, students must aplete a 60-credit-hour, competency-based gram to include a series of counseling skills rses, including practicums at the elementary cools and secondary schools level, and aplete 00 hour field experience under the ervision of a certified school counselor.
+The gram is redited by the Council for Accreditation of anseling and Related Educational Programs accreditation of Teacher Education (NCATE).